gmag11/Pocket2FA/README.md

 - **Server Synchronization**: Sync your accounts and icons from your 2FAuth instance
 - **Offline Access**: Access your codes even without internet connection
 - **Encrypted Storage**: Your secrets are stored securely using platform encryption
-- **Platform Support**: Primarily developed for Android; also compatible with Windows and Linux
+- **Platform Support**: Native support for Android, Windows, and Linux
+- **Biometric Protection**: Optional biometric authentication (fingerprint/face) to protect local data
+- **Privacy Controls**: Option to hide OTP codes on screen for privacy, with long-press to reveal
 - **Real-time Updates**: Codes refresh automatically every 30 seconds
 - **Copy to Clipboard**: One-tap copying of generated codes
 - **Group Organization**: Browse accounts organized by groups